Baby kitchen safety is important for every parent to consider. Learn 5 crucial ways to keep your baby or toddler safe in

 One of my biggest concerns was our kitchen.
 Many parents, myself included, spend a ton of time in the kitchen and its multitude of electrical appliances.
-We’re also often focused on something, from reading a recipe, washing dishes, or putting food away.
+We’re also often focused on something, from reading a recipe, loading the dishwasher, or putting food away.

 We don’t always have the luxury (or the desire) to hover over our babies every second.

 Baby kitchen safety tips

 That’s why I’m a fan of making the home environment conducive to your baby.
 This doesn’t mean turning your home into one large padded room with baby monitors galore.
 Nor does it mean we don’t keep an eye on our kids—supervision is always a must.
-Instead, it’s about allowing him to explore without your constant hovering and giving him the autonomy and space to explore safely.
+Instead, it’s about allowing her to explore without your constant hovering and giving her the autonomy and space to explore safely.

 When it comes to the kitchen, I have a few tricks to do exactly that.
 After having three boys who wanted to get into just about everything, these tips are a must to keep babies safe and honor their curiosity:

 1. See the kitchen from your child’s point of view

-Take a look through your kitchen and it’s easy to assume everything is safe, with the plugs covered and the knives out of reach.
+Take a look through your kitchen and it’s easy to assume everything is safe, with the plugs covered, hot foods covered, and the knives out of reach.
 But dig deeper to see what the kitchen looks like from your baby’s point of view.

 Maybe you have your kitchen knife resting on a chopping board… the same chopping board that happens to be sticking out over the edge of the counter.
-One little bat of the hand, and not only will that board come flying down, but the knife, too, and anything else on top of it.
+One little bat of the hand, and not only can that board come flying down, but the knife, too, and anything else on top of it.

-Just because he can’t access it the way you or I do, that doesn’t mean he won’t find other ways to get a hold of it.
+Just because he can’t access it the way you do, that doesn’t mean he can’t find other ways to get a hold of it.